 Lorak has jewelry that is handcrafted in the heart of Norfolk and is owned by talented artist and designer genius, Anna Lorich Akers.
 Each piece of jewelry is visibly recognizable and inspired by Anna’s passion for textiles, ancient Greco Roman and Egyptian artifacts, and the clean lines found in Scandinavian design.
 Anna is a true artisan and will help you find the perfect ring, necklace, bracelet or earrings to give extra sparkle for your special someone.

 Having studied at both Howard and Stanford, Sia holds a BS in Psychology and has traveled the world, training in herbology, nutrition, and spiritual healing in locations like Capetown, Paris, and West Africa.
-Currently, she runs a Fair Trade boutique shop inside Selden Market with treasures she sources from her trips to Africa.
+Currently, she runs a Fair Trade boutique shop inside Selden Market with treasures she sources from her trips to Africa as well as her own storefront on W. Bute Street in the Freemason District.
 Shoppers will find anything from brightly colored furniture and dresses to healing crystals and herbs.